philipokiokio/FastAPI_SAAS_Template/ReadME.md

 Organization is a team with team members.
 Invites can be sent via Links which can be revoked.

+Permissions include freemium block checks as dependencies, an example is limiting the number of organizations a freemium user can have to 2.

+Admin right actions: Only Admin can perform such actions.
+Strict Member Actions.

 # Installation
 Click on use Template at the top righthand corner of the screen which would create a repository for you.

-After Cloning the repo we are done to usage.
+After Cloning the repo we are down to usage.

 ## Usage